rgruesbeck/projects/README.md

 ### `imageHorde`
 Content addressable image server.

-Uploaded images are stored on disk and on the IPFS network.
+Uploaded images are stored on disk and on IPFS.
 Images are available by hash.

 `Node, LevelDB, IPFS`